IbrahimBagalwa/rust-exercises/ManualMemoryMangement.md

 The size of every variable on the stack has to be known at compile time.

 When a function is exists it's stack frame is released.

+The stack has limited size annd the size is determine by the machine architecture, operating system,compiler and other factors.